 To best benefit from the program, participants are expected to have some experience with programming in Python and with analysis of freshwater data.
-Successful applicants will pay a $100 registration fee and be expected to cover lodging and travel expenses.
+Successful applicants will pay a $100 registration fee.
 Financial support may be available based on need.

-Participants are highly encouraged to participate in Water Data Science Cybertraining Webinars, hosted by CUAHSI, in early 2020.
+Participants are highly encouraged to participate in Water Data Science Cybertraining Webinars, hosted by CUAHSI, leading up to Waterhackweek 2020.
 During weekly, hour-long webinars, participants will have the opportunity to familiarize themselves with content likely to relevant to Waterhackweek tutorials.

 Proposed Topics and Tutorials (Subject to Change)

 - Hydroshare CUAHSI Hydrologic Information System (JupyterHub CI)

 - Data and model archiving in collaborative research